rust-lang/const-eval/const.md

 such a value at compile-time even though it might be changed at run-time.

-*Dynamic check.* The Miri engine checks this dynamically by refusing to access global memory when computing a const.
+*Dynamic check.* The Miri engine checks this dynamically by refusing to access global mutable memory, and refusing to dereference any pointer to a static, when computing a const.